opencoff/useful-scripts/README.rst

-    osx-ipfw.sh       Enable ipfw(8) with a default set of secure rules osx-noatime.sh    Enable noatime mounts on all disks osx-ramfs.sh      Put /tmp and /var/run under a RAMFS osx-randmac.sh    Randomize your MAC address at every boot.
-Designed to auto-detect your wifi interface and use it with that.
-    osx-tuntap.sh     Make your tun-tap driver persistent.
+    osx-ipfw.sh       Enable ipfw(8) with a default set of secure rules osx-noatime.sh    Enable noatime mounts on all disks osx-ramfs.sh      Put /tmp and /var/run under a RAMFS osx-randmac.sh    Randomize your MAC address every day.
+Designed to auto-detect your wifi interface.
+Run it without any args to see usage. osx-tuntap.sh     Make your tun-tap driver persistent.